 What Does FT Mean in Soccer?

-What does FT mean in soccer?
-FT stands for “full-time” and refers to the completion of a soccer game.
+FT in soccer stands for “full-time” and refers to the completion of a soccer match.

-In most professional and U15 (and older) soccer matches, the game is divided into two halves, each lasting 45 minutes with a 15-minute break in between.
+In most professional and U-15 (and older) soccer matches, the game is divided into two halves, each lasting 45 minutes with a 15-minute break in between.
+Full-time would be the final 90-minute whistle.

 While FT is a commonly used term in soccer, it is not the only abbreviation used to describe the end of a game.